Lakeside Caravan Park (Butlins)

 All lets will be INCLUSIVE of fresh bed linen.
 Sheets, duvet covers and pillow cases.

 The Swift Moselle is a luxury 8 berth holiday caravan equipped with all you need to make your stay as enjoyable and comfortable as possible.
 This 38ft x 12ft holiday home is further enhanced by a large, 24ft x 8ft veranda which has a fitted 6/8 seat picnic table with parasol.
 The veranda has a lockable gate, so when you're not using it for alfresco dining or just chilling out, it's an ideal safe play area for toddlers.
 On arrival our contractors will have provided you with clean, freshly made, beds.

 The accommodation consists of a stylishly furnished lounge/dining area, with 32"LED TV & Blu ray/DVD player, a well equipped kitchen with full size fridge/freezer, microwave oven, modern full size domestic cooker, George Foreman griddle and a full complement of crockery, cutlery and utensils.
 A shower, 2 toilets, a double bedroom and 2 twin bedrooms.
 The beds in one twin can be pushed together to make a double.
-From March 2015 our letting price will INCLUDE fresh bed linen.
+Our letting price INCLUDES fresh bed linen.

 The caravan has double glazing and central heating to ensure you're comfortable during those breaks when the weather is not so kind.
 The price even includes the mains gas and electricity